-ASCAP Award-winning Producer, Mixing Engineer, Songwriter, and Composer (Lady Antellbellum, Loretta Lynn, The Voice, and many more.)
-15+ years experience in producing artists, songwriters, and composing scores for Film/Television.
-Behind the scenes, I'm very honest with my clients, and raise the bar of creativity to the highest level possible.
+ASCAP Award-winning Producer, Mixer, Songwriter, and Composer (Lady Antebellum, Loretta Lynn, Blake Shelton, The Voice.)
+15+ years experience in producing modern tracks for artists, songwriters, television, film, and games.
+Behind the scenes, Ben is very honest with my clients and raise the bar of creativity to the highest level possible.

-Ben Reno, owner of Majestic Ape Studio is a one-stop resource for all aspiring artists, songwriters, and filmmakers.
+Ben Reno, a multi-genre producer & mixing engineer working for artists and songwriters at all stages of their careers.
 Services range from producing, mixing, recording, songwriting, vocal comping, and artist development.
-Ben is also a seasoned composer and writes soundtrack music for films, television, and video games.
-From small demo recordings to full productions, we would love to work with you.
-I will deliver the highest level of quality at the most competitive prices available.
+Ben is also a seasoned composer and writes soundtrack music for television, films, and video games.
+From small demo recordings to full productions, Ben would love to work with you.
+Delivering the highest level of quality with a collaborative and creative experience.
+Request A Quote!

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 I am a singer-songwriter from Australia and have recorded numerous tracks with Ben over the past 2 years and I honestly can't recommend him highly enough to y'all.
 Whether it's Country or Pop or Rock, Ben smashes the production out of the park every time.
 He makes the effort to get to know the artist to ensure that the end result reflects them and their unique sound.
 Ben really pours his heart and soul into the productions and that's why I keep going back!
 I couldn't be more proud of the tracks I have recorded with Ben and am sure you will feel the same.

 I’ve done quite a bit of music production with Ben over the last few years.
 I don’t think we ever did a session where we didn’t come up with something fresh and marvelous, and we always had a blast doing it!
 I would highly recommend trusting Ben with your musical hopes and dreams.